patryk-ku/music-discord-rpc/README.md

 To select the music players, use the `-a`,`--allowlist-add` argument or `allowlist` in the config file.
 This argument can be used multiple times to add more players.
 The order matters and the first is the most important.

+You can filter by player name (identity) or by MPRIS bus name.
+This is useful when multiple players have the same identity.

 arguments:

 ```sh